CaptainCuddleCube/TimeWriggler/README.md

 ## How to use

+### Requirements

+- Python3, and I've only tested it with python3.7, so, ja, good luck.
+- A computer.
+- An internet connection.
+- A Toggl [account](https://toggl.com/) (it's are free you cheapskate).

 ### Setting up your Toggl projects

 The way TimeWriggler works, is it expects you to name your Toggl project `<google-sheets project> | <google-sheets task>`.